leproxy/leproxy/README.md

 $ php leproxy.php 0.0.0.0:8080
 ```

+> The listening address MUST be in the form `ip:port` or just `ip` or `:port`,
+  with the above defaults being applied.

 Note that LeProxy does not require authentication by default,
 so the above should be used with care.
 If you want to require the client to send username/password authentication